Cold way or warm way: how do your frames run?

 The answer to this problem is to either work hives from the side or change to a warm way arrangement.
 Not only does this prevent reaching over the top of the hive, but the frames are closer to you.

 Nowadays, with the popularity of screened bottom boards, I think the argument about the draftiness of cold way hives is losing traction.
 If you have a screened bottom, the airflow is coming up from beneath the hive during most of the year, so the amount of draftiness will be less influenced by the orientation of the frames.
-In the winter, if screened bottoms are closed, the warm way may be slightly warmer, but it doesn’t seem to make a lot of difference to the bees.
+In the winter, if screened bottoms are closed, the warm way may be slightly warmer, but you can counter this by switching to an upper entrance during winter cluster.